-Throughout American society, you might hear references to wine mom culture.
-Unfortunately, these references are also normalizing the alcoholism from which many moms are suffering.
-Catchphrases include, “I wine because my kinds whine,” or “Mommy juice.”
-Either way, these phrases emblazoned on coffee mugs, tote bags, and wine glasses are dangerous promotions of wine mom culture.
+The phrase “wine mom culture” might seem humorous, but it is no laughing matter.
+These playful references normalize the alcohol abuse and dependency affecting many American mothers.
+Catchphrases like, “I wine because my kinds whine,” or “Mommy juice” trivialize the genuine dangers of wine mom culture.
+These phrases are emblazoned on coffee mugs, tote bags, and wine glasses and are dangerous promotions of wine mom culture.
 While it may seem cute or just playful, it underscores a potential danger to women’s health.
 Fortunately, Right Step Houston has the alcohol addiction treatment programs necessary to help individuals.

-It was not until the early years of the 2000s that wine mom culture started exploding on social media.
-It was during this time that many people started engaging in conversations and posts about shared interests, including participating in a Facebook group entitled “Moms Who Need Wine,” which launched in 2009.
+It was not until the early 2000s that wine mom culture started exploding on social media.
+During this time, many people began engaging in conversations and posts about shared interests, including participating in a Facebook group entitled “Moms Who Need Wine,” which launched in 2009.
 On this page, which has over 70K followers, moms share the challenges they face raising children and how it requires copious amounts of alcohol.